| Ancient Romans were just as dependent

 in, except for the opening in the roof (compluvium)

+to let in light and air.
 From its Etruscan forebears, the Roman house grew in size

 and functionality, incorporating many architectural elements